PTSD is not a Life sentence

 If you have experienced something that was extremely horrifying, terrifying, or threatening, such as a car accident, assault, abuse, life-threatening illness, or natural disaster, you may find that your life is not what it used to be.
 If you find that you can’t get this event or period of time out of your head, that you keep thinking about it, dreaming about it, or finding yourself re-experiencing it, you may be suffering from Post-traumatic Stress Disorder (PTSD).
 If you are in the middle of this experience, it may feel like it will never get better.
 However, this is not the case.
 PTSD is often quite treatable.
 Many people I have worked with have recovered fully from PTSD.
 One way to treat PTSD is through Prolonged Exposure therapy.

-What is Prolonged Exposure Therapy?
+What is Prolonged Exposure Therapy for trauma?

 Prolonged Exposure therapy is a kind of psychotherapy specifically designed to treat the symptoms of Post-traumatic Stress Disorder (PTSD).
 It is based on the idea that the things that keep PTSD symptoms alive are avoidance (of memories and things in your life) and negative beliefs about the trauma, the self, and the world.
 In Prolonged Exposure therapy, we use exposure to fight back against avoidance and change unhelpful beliefs to helpful ones.
 It is designed to take 10 to 12 weeks of weekly 90-minute sessions.
 Some people finish sooner; others take a bit longer.